 net start cryptsvc

 shutdown.exe -r -t 00

 - Click on File, then Save as.

 - Now set Save as type to All Files and set the File name to update.bat.
 Click Save to save the file.

-- Locate the update.bat file that you just created, right click it and choose Run as administrator.
-After all commands are executed, your PC will restart.
+- Locate the update.bat file you just created, right-click it and choose Run as administrator.
+After all the commands are executed, your PC will restart.

 After your PC restarts, check if the problem is resolved.

-- Open Command Prompt as administrator.
-To do that, press Windows Key + X to open Win + X Menu and choose Command Prompt (Admin).
+- Press Windows Key + X and choose Command Prompt (Admin).

 - Wait while your computer is being scanned.
-If there are any problems with your Windows 10 installation they should be automatically fixed.
+Then, if there are any problems with your Windows 10 installation, they should be automatically fixed.